neliousness/iWatt/README.md

 ## Synopsis
-This is a prototype data-driven android application designed to aid students at a university
+This is a prototype data-driven android application designed to aid students at Heriot-Watt University

 ## Motivations
-This is a 4th year dissertation project
+This is a 2015 4th year dissertation project

-##Dependencies
+## Dependencies